isw-kudos/huddo-docs/docs/boards/admin/manage-licences.md

 On-premise Huddo Boards installs can contact us for quote requests and licence activation keys at `hello@huddo.com`

-Huddo Boards cloud users can request a quote via Huddo Boards Admin Settings in web or MS Teams, or via email at `hello@huddo.com`.
+Huddo Boards cloud users can request a quote via Huddo Boards Admin Settings in web or Microsoft Teams, or via email at `hello@huddo.com`.
 Please do not hesitate to ask questions or request a call to discuss your subscription requirements further.

 In addition to online check out, we can receive purchase orders and provide invoices for payment.